kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 And the top few volumes out of 40 ℓ are 8 ℓ, 4 ℓ, 2.7 ℓ, 2 ℓ, 1.6 ℓ, etc.; and the quartiles are roughly 130 mℓ, 200 mℓ, and 400 mℓ.

-This suggests that my "normal item" quotas above were maybe a bit too stingy.
-A "normal item" can be 100 g and 200 mℓ; every item over the threshold must be compensated for by an item below it.
+This suggests that my “normal item” quotas above were maybe a bit too stingy.
+A “normal item” can be 100 g and 200 mℓ; every item over the threshold must be compensated for by an item below it.
 Still, of the three test items, only the flush cutters are under these thresholds.